Debarshi-IT/Final-Year-Main-Project/README.md

 ## TITLE PAGE

 **PROJECT REPORT ON:**
-**SMARTDRIVE: A 3D SELF-DRIVING VEHICLE SIMULATOR WITH CLIENT-SIDE PHYSICS AND BACKEND PATH PLANNING**
+**SMARTDRIVE: A 3D SELF-DRIVING VEHICLE SIMULATOR WITH CLIENT-SIDE PHYSICS AND BACKEND MACHINE LEARNING**

 *Submitted in partial fulfillment of the requirements for the award of the degree of* **Bachelor of Technology**